faizmuhammad1983/TestAug/README.md

 this is a gradle project, in gradle.build task for cucumber has already been added. task will take two inputs:
-I) for the cucumber tags - this is for exclusive test case execution based on tag e.g: @web (triggered by gradle reserved keyword -P)
+I) for the cucumber tags - this is for exclusive test case execution based on tag e.g: @web (triggered by gradle system properties -P)
-II) for environment capturing to setup stage or QA environment e.g: Dev (this is work in progress) (this will be selected by java reserved keyword -D)
+II) for environment capturing to setup stage or QA environment e.g: Dev (this is work in progress) (this will be selected by passing value to JVM using -D)

 command that will be used to execute test cases define in feature files: